dpkoenig/GNBT120/Labs/Week_6/Lab_11.md

 **Exercise 6:** using a bash for loop run tophat on all of the fastq files.
 Show your code here.
 Make sure that the results are going somewhere in your `output` directory.
 Also: **IMPORTANT** By default tophat will write to directory “tophat_out”.
 If you run it multiple times it will overwrite the contents of this directory each time.
 Therefore **be sure to read the tophat help file so that you can figure out how to have your for loop write to a new directory for each fastq file!**

 **IMPORTANT 2** This will probably take about an hour to run.
-You can leave your instance on but do not need to stay in lab while it runs.
+You can stay in lab while it runs, or you can run this at home.
+If you close your computer then the process will stop.